 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was released into a lower priced segment (16 percent cheaper at launch).

 - More modern: Was introduced somewhat (8 months) more recently.

-The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.